python-parsy/parsy/docs/ref/primitives.rst

 You must use ``.become()`` method exactly once before attempting to use the parser.

-An alternative to this is to use :ref:`recursive-definitions-with-generate`.
+An alternative to this is to use ``generate`` as described in :ref:`recursive-definitions-with-generate`.